Okanagan (Kelowna, BC)

 Civil engineering researcher Cigdem Eskicioglu explores solutions to environmental pollutants

-BORN IN TURKEY, Cigdem Eskicioglu spent 10 years in Istanbul, one of the most beautiful, historical metropolitan cities in the world.
+Born in Turkey, Eskicioglu spent 10 years in Istanbul, one of the most beautiful, historical metropolitan cities in the world.
 But it’s a city that also has vast environmental concerns.

 “My interest in environmental issues came from my own first-hand experiences with traffic jams and lack of clean water and air, which most of us here in Canada take for granted,” says Eskicioglu.

-She witnessed the consequences of migration, population growth, deforestation, slow development of public transportation, and industrial air and wastewater pollution from power plants, metallurgy, cement, sugar, leather processing, and textile factories.
+She witnessed the consequences of migration, population growth, deforestation, slow development of public transportation, and industrial air and wastewater pollution from power plants, metallurgy, cement, sugar, leather processing and textile factories.

-“I hope to help graduate and undergraduate students understand that it takes very little effort to contaminate the environment, and a tremendous amount of time, effort, innovative technology and resources to make it safe again.”
+“I help graduate and undergraduate students understand that it takes very little effort to contaminate the environment, and a tremendous amount of time, effort, innovative technology and resources to make it safe again.”

 “Since most of the conventional wastewater treatment plans are not able to efficiently remove micropollutants, I believe that advanced treatment processes designed to target these micropollutants are urgently needed.”

 LOCAL & GLOBAL COLLABORATIONS